-It will operate if the vehicle speed is greater than 8 km/h (5 mph) and less than or equal to 60 km/h (38 mph) on a forward vehicle.
+- The warning message appears on the LCD display with the warning alarms - .
+The Vehicle may slow down slightly - It will operate if the vehicle speed is greater than 5 mph (8 km/h) and less than or equal to 110 mph (180 km/h) on a forward vehicle.
 (Depending on the condition of the vehicle ahead and the environment surrounding it, the possible maximum operating speed may be reduced.)